How to Apply, Training and Fees

 - Contact firstname.lastname@example.org for inquiries about the next training

 All classes are 9am-12:30pm.
 Most sessions are held at the UMaine Extension Penobscot office, 307 Maine Avenue, Bangor.
-Live video conference sites will also be available in East Millinocket, Skowhegan and Aroostook county with travel to the Orono area required for three sessions**.
+Live video conference sites will also be available in East Millinocket and Skowhegan with travel to the Orono area required for three sessions**.
 We follow the UMaine, Orono inclement weather policy.
 Call 207.581.7669 to find out if class is cancelled.

 February 25 Orientation & Seed Starting